 Version 2.10 of Paid Memberships Pro is out.
 This version includes a Setup Wizard for new sites, the ability to restrict posts by tag, and the release of “Stripe Checkout” and the “Stripe Customer Portal” as options for sites using Stripe.

-Please update Paid Memberships Pro from the plugins page of your WordPress dashboard.
-You can also get the latest version of PMPro here or version 2.10 specifically here.
+You can update Paid Memberships Pro from the plugins page of your WordPress dashboard or get the latest version of PMPro here.

 Read on for the full list of new features and the entire v2.10 changelog.